apache/beam-site/src/contribute/ptransform-style-guide.md

 ##### Setting coders on output collections

-The outputs of your `PTransform` must always have a `Coder` set: a user should never need to call `.setCoder()` on a `PCollection` produced by your `PTransform` (in fact, `setCoder` will soon be deprecated).
-In some cases, coder inference will be sufficient to achieve this; in other cases, your transform will need to explicitly call `setCoder` on its output collections.
+All `PCollection`s created by your `PTransform` (both output and intermediate collections) must have a `Coder` set on them: a user should never need to call `.setCoder()` to "fix up" a coder on a `PCollection` produced by your `PTransform` (in fact, Beam intends to eventually deprecate `setCoder`).
+In some cases, coder inference will be sufficient to achieve this; in other cases, your transform will need to explicitly call `setCoder` on its collections.

 If the collection is of a concrete type, that type usually has a corresponding coder.
 Use a specific most efficient coder (e.g. `StringUtf8Coder.of()` for strings, `ByteArrayCoder.of()` for byte arrays, etc.), rather than a general-purpose coder like `SerializableCoder`.